AnthonyTechnologies/python-styleguide/unit_tests.md

 # Fixtures
 @pytest.fixture
 def test_object(self) -> 'TestBaseObject.BaseTestObject':
-    """Create a test object instance for use in tests_old_.
+    """Create a test object instance for use in tests.

     Returns:
         BaseTestObject: An instance of the test class.